rust-lang-nursery/thanks/README.md

 This web application shows people who have contributed to Rust.

-It's very bad right now, sorry.
-But it technically works!
-We're working on improving it.

 ## Setup

 You'll need nightly Rust for now.
 This will change with Rust 1.15, when